neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 OpenMC always uses a length unit of centimeters, but a coupled MOOSE application often uses SI units (with a length unit of meters).
-When transferring field data to/from OpenMC, it is important for the OpenMC solution to match the length units of the coupled MOOSE application.
+When transferring field data to/from OpenMC, it is important for data transferred from OpenMC to match the length units of the coupled MOOSE application.
 This class contains a `scaling` parameter that is used to apply a multiplicative factor to the `[Mesh]` to get to units of centimeters assumed by OpenMC.
 This multiplicative factor is then applied in the: